MicrosoftDocs/entra-docs/docs/external-id/leave-the-organization.md

 ## Need help?

 If you need additional assistance not covered in our content, you have several options.
-Visit our [help and support](/entra/fundamentals/how-to-get-support) article to discover how to get support from the Microsoft community and how to submit a support request with Microsoft.
+[Find help and get support](/entra/fundamentals/how-to-get-support) to discover how to get support from the Microsoft community and how to submit a support request with Microsoft.

 ## Related content